CristianBarragan/CoffeeBean/docs/13-Reference/FAQ.md

 ---

-## Can CoffeeBeanery support databases other than PostgreSQL?
+## Can Foundgine support databases other than PostgreSQL?

 Yes.